About The Grotto Falls

 The Circle X Ranch Grotto Trailhead is accessed from the Circle X Ranch Ranger Station (see directions below).

-That said, there was an interesting hill behind the Circle X Ranger Station where I managed to get good views of Boney Mountain as well as the drainage of the West Fork of Arroyo Sequit.
+That said, there was an interesting hill behind the Circle X Ranger Station where I managed to get good views of the standstone peaks looming over the area as well as the drainage of the West Fork of Arroyo Sequit.

-That creek drained further downhill away from the ranger station, and it was the general direction of the Grotto Trail itself.
+That creek drained further downhill away from the ranger station, and it eventually led us in the general direction of the Grotto Trail itself (as that creek fed the waterfalls within there).

 In addition to a picnic table, the hill also harbored a Plate Boundary Observatory Station, which has a GPS receiver reporting its position so researchers can track changes (and hence movement) in the earth’s crust.